skie/docs/README.md

 ## GitHub Pages Deployment

-This site is automatically deployed to GitHub Pages when changes are pushed to the `master` branch.
+This site is automatically deployed to GitHub Pages when changes are pushed to the `main` branch.

 ### Setup Instructions